Rand Paul: 2020 COVID-19 diagnosis

 Paul announced on March 22, 2020, that he had tested positive for COVID-19 amid the ongoing pandemic of the disease.
 He was the first member of the United States Senate to test positive.
 Paul received bipartisan criticism from his Senate colleagues after it was discovered that he attended Senate lunches and used the Senate gym while awaiting his test results; he defended his actions because he had no symptoms of the illness and believed it was "highly unlikely" he was sick.
 On April 7, 2020, Paul announced his recovery.

 2020 RNC confrontation

 In August 2020, immediately following his attendance at the keynote speech delivered by President Donald Trump for the 2020 Republican National Convention held at the White House, Paul was confronted by protestors on his way to a hotel with his wife.
 A police perimeter was formed that escorted the Pauls away from the crowd, with one of the escorting officers being pushed in the process.
-The protestors' main contention point with Paul was the shooting of Breonna Taylor and their demands for Paul to "say her name."
+The protestors' main contention point with Paul was the killing of Breonna Taylor and their demands for Paul to "say her name".
 However, as was pointed out by several media organizations in the aftermath of the incident, Paul had previously authored a bill named after Taylor aiming to make no-knock warrants illegal.